nevdelap/ned/README.md

 Last tested on Windows 10 1709 with Rust 1.24.1.
 Tests run in cmd.exe.

-**NOTE**: All the colour tests fail when run in mintty (Git Bash) because for some reason it doesn't support colours in a way that ansi_term can recognise. https://github.com/nevdelap/ned/issues/14
+**NOTE**: The --colors option is ignored and all the colour tests fail when run in mintty (Git Bash) because its terminal not detected as being a tty.
+The colour tests and colours work in cmd.

 ```
 cd ned